 - Being able to quickly and easily extend or change metamodels “on the fly”

-- Being able to build complex dynamic queries where the results of queries are shown in real-time and used to filter additional queries.
+- Being able to build graph algorithms /dynamic queries where the results of queries are shown in real-time and used to filter additional queries.

 - Being able to capture an unlimited number of properties and store information on relationships easily to provide more detail about the IT and business relationships in your enterprise

 I’d like to continue to use SQL queries